MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 Follow these steps to generate external comments using Copilot:

-1. Ensure you have navigated to the **Time Entries** page.
+1. Navigate to the **Time Entries** page.
-2. Activate the Copilot sidecar to begin a chat conversation.
+2. Activate the Copilot sidecar (click Copilot icon) to begin a chat conversation.
 3. Type _Generate comments_ or _Add external comments_ in chat window and hit Enter.
-4. Copilot will respond with _"Working on it"_ while it uses Project, Project Task, Role and Durations details for each time entry to generate a generic, first draft of external comments that can be linked to each time entry.
+4. Copilot will respond with _"Working on it"_ while it uses details like Project, Project Task, Role and Durations for each time entry to generate a generic, first draft of external comments that can be linked to each time entry.
-5. Copilot responds with generated external comments for each time entry.
-These comments are displayed in an editable text box and can be immediately modified by the user.
+5. Copilot responds with the generated external comments for each time entry.
+Each generated comment is displayed as an editable text box and can be immediately modified.
-6. Once you have reviewed the generated comments and made any necessary modifications to them, click **Save all**.
+6. Once you have reviewed the generated comments and made necessary modifications to them, click **Save all**.
-7. Copilot sends a confirmation of saving comments for all time entries.  **Refresh** the time entry grid to view latest changes.
+7. Copilot will send a confirmation of saving comments for all time entries.  **Refresh** the time entry grid to view latest changes.

 To view previously saved external comments, type _View comments_ in the chat window and Copilot will display all previously saved comments without a Copilot icon.
-These can then be reviewed and modified before saving.
+These can similarly be reviewed and modified before saving.

    > [!NOTE]